silver-phoenix-ideas/pmc-exercises/README.md

 # Python Mega Course - Exercises
+Training exercises covering the basics of coding in Python.

-Training exercises for the [Python Mega Course at Udemy](https://www.udemy.com/course/the-python-mega-course/).
+Be sure to check out the [Python Mega Course](https://www.udemy.com/course/the-python-mega-course/) at Udemy.